jabbink/PokemonGoBot/FAQ.md

  * Make sure the mobile app is not on (kill the process if need be)
  * Make sure the account you're botting on did do the initial tutorial (mainly catching a starter Pokemon)
  * Make sure your item bank is empty
+ * Make sure you have enough pokeballs and your pokebank is not full
- * You catched too many pokemons in a short time and are softbanned (don't catch more than 1000 Pokemon in 23 hours, [source](https://www.reddit.com/r/pokemongodev/comments/4xkqmq/new_ban_types_and_their_causes/)).
+ * You caught too many pokemons in a short time and are softbanned (don't catch more than 1000 Pokemon in 23 hours, [source](https://www.reddit.com/r/pokemongodev/comments/4xkqmq/new_ban_types_and_their_causes/)).

 ## The bot doesn't find/loot Pokestops